East Gwillimbury (EG) is committed to creating an accessible, equitable, diverse, and inclusive (EDI) municipality.

 Inclusive Language Guide and Diversity Calendar

-As a member organization of the York Region Municipal Diversity and Inclusion Group (MDIG), East Gwillimbury contributed to the development of MDIG's Inclusive Language Guide.
-Readers can use the Guide to navigate inclusive language questions and challenges at work, school and home.
-Additionally, to create a more inclusive and welcoming community through promoting awareness and dialogue, York Region has made the Multifaith Action’s Society’s diversity calendar electronically available.
+As a member of the York Region Municipal Diversity and Inclusion Group (MDIG), EG contributed to the development of MDIG's Inclusive Language Guide.
+Readers can use the Guide to navigate inclusive language questions and challenges and to create a more inclusive and welcoming community.
+York Region has made the Multifaith Action’s Society’s diversity calendar electronically available.

 View MDIG's Inclusive Language Guide Visit Multifaith Action Society's Diversity Calendar